pydicom/pynetdicom/docs/tutorials/create_scu.rst

 This creates our :class:`AE<ae.ApplicationEntity>` instance, then adds a single *presentation context* to it using the :meth:`~ae.ApplicationEntity.add_requested_context` method.
-All association request must contain at least one presentation context, however since all we're interested in at the moment is establishing an association we'll go into presentation contexts a bit more later on.
+All association requests must contain at least one presentation context, and in this case we've added one that proposes the use of the verification service.
+We'll go into presentation contexts and how they're used a bit more later on.

 .. code-block:: python
    :linenos: